Finding Things

 Use grep to search for our gene name in the right file:

-$ grep AtFDH1 test_data/genelist.tsv
+$ grep AtFDH1 finding-things/genelist.tsv

 Use the